 The Mobile Outreach Van provides basic necessities and critical support services to women living on the streets.
-Languille Emergency Shelter is the first stop for those taking their first steps out of homelessness.
-Our Women’s Village, which consists of Angel Guardian Home, Hawkes Transitional Residence, and Farley House, offers women and their children the opportunity to rebuild their lives through affordable transitional and long-term housing, education and training, and employment services.
-We serve 700 to 1,000 women and children each year in a spirit of dignity and love through our outreach efforts as well as through our four residences.
+Languille Shelter and Hawkes Residence provide crises and bridge housing to women experiencing homelessness.
+Angel Guardian Home and Farley House, offer women and their children the opportunity to rebuild their lives through transitional and long-term housing, education and training, and employment services.
+We serve over 1,500 women and children each year in a spirit of dignity and love through our outreach efforts as well as through our four residences.

 Services are provided without regard to race, religion or ethnicity and religious participation is not required.